 These cute hash brown egg nests with avocado are fun to make with shredded hash browns and cheese baked into a crispy nest then topped with an egg, crumbled bacon and even more cheese.

 These egg nests will make your grumpy mornings not so grumpy.
 I’m not a morning person so I can relate.
 But if you’re the type to be bright eyed and bushy tailed in the mornings, this will make things even better.
-I’ve also found these nests are super popular around Easter and Mother’s Day.
-Pair it with creamy chilled avocado slices for that hot and cold combo.
-While you’re busy chasing around that runny egg with crispy hash browns, bacon and melty cheese, you can nip out a corner of chilled avocado to add to your fork.
-Yummy!
+I’ve also found these nests are super popular around Easter, Mother’s Day and Christmas mornings so this is something you can make together as a fun group activity.

 Ta-da!
 You have breakfast.
 Or brunch, or a snack.
 Whatever time you decide to eat this, you will be munching happy.
 Serve with fresh chilled avocado slices or skip them if you’re cursed like me with two settings: unripe avocados and too-bad-you-missed-the-one-day-I-was-ripe avocados.

 PS: If you’re wanting an easier and healthier breakfast bite, try out these breakfast muffins with no hash browns for those watching their calories and scrambled eggs for those that don’t their eggs runny!